hexdump0815/imagebuilder/systems/phone_samsung_a72q/doc/required-firmware.md

-partitions have to be copied to /lib/firmware/qcom/sm7125 - the following procedure worked for me after an initial boot of the device with the provided image and a powered usb-c hub with an ethernet connection (this is for an a72, for an a52 some lines will have to be adjusted accordingly):
+partitions have to be copied to /lib/firmware/qcom/sm7125 - the following procedure worked for me after an initial boot of the device with the provided image and a powered usb-c hub with an ethernet connection (this is for an a72, the commands for an a52 will follow below):
 ```
 mkdir /tmp/fwmnt
 mkdir /lib/firmware/qcom/sm7125/a72q